 - You want to change your vehicle regularly

-Many people don’t realise that with leasing your fixed monthly payments are covering the depreciation of the vehicle which for premium vehicles they can depreciate at a slower rate, in turn, this can be the reason for monthly payments being lower and makes high end, premium vehicles more accessible via leasing.
+Many people don’t realise that with leasing your fixed monthly payments are covering the depreciation of the vehicle which for premium vehicles can depreciate at a slower rate, in turn, this can be the reason for monthly payments being lower and making high-end, premium vehicles more accessible via leasing.

 However, it doesn’t mean vehicle leasing is your only option or that it is right for you.
 At OSV we provide all finance options which you can learn more about in our Finance section or speak with one of our Vehicle Specialists.

 Now that we have explored if car leasing is worth it, you may be wondering if it is the right option for you or your business.
 Let me ask you a few questions: